Myanmar military accused of bombing a displacement camp in a northern state, killing about 30

 In October last year, the military carried out airstrikes that hit a celebration of the anniversary of the founding of the Kachin Independence Organization, the political wing of the Kachin Independence Army, near a village in Hpakant township, a remote mountainous area 167 kilometers (103 miles) northwest of Laiza.
 The attack killed as many as 80 people, including Kachin officers and soldiers, along with singers and musicians, jade mining entrepreneurs and other civilians.

+“Killing us en masse like this is a criminal act.
+The international community needs to know and take action.
+I would also like to ask the U.N. organizations to take action,” KIA spokesperson Naw Bu said Tuesday.

-Monday night’s attack, not yet acknowledged by the military government, came just a few days before it is supposed to host an event in the capital, Naypyitaw, to mark the eighth anniversary of the signing of a ceasefire agreement between the previous military-backed government and eight ethnic rebel armies.
+Monday night’s incident came a few days before the military government is scheduled to host an event in the capital, Naypyitaw, to mark the eighth anniversary of the signing of a ceasefire agreement between the previous military-backed government and eight ethnic rebel armies.

 The larger ethnic rebel armies, including the Kachin and the Wa, refused to sign the ceasefire agreement.